newsdev/about-int/README.md

 - Tools to collect reader submissions to drive [stories dependent on reader voices]
 - The [API] that powers our Olympic results and graphics
 - A [Django app] for accessing Supreme Court data
+- A [facial recognition tool] to recognize members of Congress
 - And much more